ArTemmey/react-native-android-navigation/README.md

 1. `setClassName(className: string): Intent`

 	Use it separately if the target Activity is inside your application.
-Combine with `setPackage` if the target Activity is inside another application.
+Combine with `setPackageName` if the target Activity is inside another application.

 2. `setPackageName(packageName: string): Intent`